David Carroll (biker): Quebec Biker War

 Carroll had a very heated feud with another Hells Angel, Scott Steinert.
 Kane reported that Carroll believed that Steinert's bodyguard, Donald "Bam Bam" Magnussen, was a police informer and wanted him killed.
 Kane did his best to encourage Carroll to believe that Magnussen was an informer as a way to distract attention from himself.
 The Hells Angels came to be divided into two factions, one loyal to Steinert and another loyal to Carroll and Stadnick.
 During a party in Halifax hosted by Carroll on 12 May 1996, Magnussen impulsively killed David Boyoko, a member of Winnipeg's los Bravos gang who were considering joining the Hells Angels.
-Besides for setting back Stadnick's plans to have los Bravos join the Hells Angels, Carroll was enraged that Maugnussen had killed someone in Halifax without consulting him first, which he took as an insult, saying the Angels never killed in Halifax without obtaining his permission first.
+Besides setting back Stadnick's plans to have los Bravos join the Hells Angels, Carroll was enraged that Maugnussen had killed someone in Halifax without consulting him first, which he took as an insult, saying the Angels never killed in Halifax without obtaining his permission first.
 In October 1996, Kane reported that Carroll and Stadnick had offered him $10,000 to kill Magnussen.
 Desperate, Kane asked his RCMP handlers to warn Magnussen, saying he was trapped as to refuse the contract would result in his murder while to execute the contract would result in Steinert killing him.
 Kane was saved by Boucher, who declared that the "full patch" Magnussen could only be killed by another "full patch" Hells Angel and not a member of the Rockers Motor Club puppet club such as Kane.
-In February 1997, Magnussen, in a moment of drunken rag,e savagely beat up Leonardo Rizzuto, the son of Mafia boss Vito Rizzuto, outside of a bar on St. Laurent Boulevard.
+In February 1997, Magnussen, in a moment of drunken rage, savagely beat up Leonardo Rizzuto, the son of Mafia boss Vito Rizzuto, outside of a bar on St. Laurent Boulevard.
 Kane reported that Rizzuto had joined Carroll and Stadnick in pressing for Magnussen to be killed.

 In February 1997, Carroll came into dispute with Robert MacFarlane, a prominent Halifax businessman who owned cellphone and security companies who was known to be linked to the Hells Angels.
 MacFarlane was considered by anyone who knew him to be a bullying trouble-maker who was constantly getting into bar fights.
 MacFarlane was described by one Halifax policeman as: "If you were walking a beat downtown and you saw Bob MacFarlane, you knew within hours you'd be called to that bar.
 Very obnoxious, very loud, very much full of himself".
 Another policeman, Bruce Macdonald, stated that the Hells Angels put a $25,000 contract on McFarlane's life "because he was such an asshole".
 Sher and Marsden called MacFarlane "the kind of braggart that even bikers tire of".
 Wilson admitted during his guilty plea in 2004 that he was the behind the contract on MacFarlane.
 A statement to the Halifax police made in November 1999 by Okan Arslan – described as "a guy who was close to Paul Wilson" – stated that Kane was a hitman for Carroll and that Wilson paid Carroll to have MacFarlane killed.